Warrgonz/Solceri-Radiadores/readme.md

 pip install -r requirements.txt
 ```
 > [!NOTE]
-> To install additional dependencies, you can use the following prompts
+> To manage dependencies, you can use the following prompts

-- Install the package and update requirements.txt, change `<Monofino>` to the package required.
+- Install the package and update requirements.txt, change `<Monofino>` to the package required instead.

 ```sh
 pip install <Monofino> && pip freeze > requirements.txt